CA-TCN: A Causal-Anticausal Temporal Convolutional Network for Direct Auditory Attention Decoding: Results

 \subsection{Spatial filters}

-The first clusters obtained for the finetuned SS CA-TCN models across datasets, as described in Section \ref{sec:clustering_procedure}, are illustrated in Fig.~\ref{fig:Figure_5_topomap_cluster} as topographic maps.
+The first clusters obtained for each dataset, as described in Section \ref{sec:clustering_procedure}, are illustrated in Fig.~\ref{fig:Figure_topomap_All} as topographic maps.
 These spatial centroids exhibited a highly consistent pattern across datasets, characterized by a predominant contribution from left-lateralized central regions, peaking at electrode C5.
-Consistency across datasets was further supported by the high inter-dataset cosine similarities: $0.70$ for Jaulab–DTU, $0.81$ for Jaulab–KULeuven, and $0.85$ for DTU–KULeuven.
+Consistency across datasets was further supported by the high inter-dataset cosine similarities: $0.64$ for Jaulab–DTU, $0.75$ for Jaulab–KULeuven, and $0.90$ for DTU–KULeuven.